 Inmate Services Unit

-The Inmate Services Unit is responsible for a broad variety of services to institution staff, inmates and their families in support of the Oregon Accountability Model and the Correctional Case Management.
+The Inmate Services Unit is responsible for a variety of services for institution staff, adults in custody and their families in support of the Oregon Accountability Model and Correctional Case Management.

 Intake and Assessment

 Offender intake and assessment for the Oregon Department of Corrections (ODOC) takes place at the Coffee Creek Correctional Facility located in Wilsonville, Oregon.
 All offenders sentenced to serve time with ODOC enter through this facility except when determined to be inappropriate for safety and security reasons.
 The intake and assessment process usually requires about three to four weeks to complete.
 During this time offenders take part in a number of assessments and information gathering activities.
 These activities are designed to identify security, medical, mental health, substance abuse, educational, and cognitive risks.